-The earlier you give up smoking in pregnancy, the more likely it is that these apply!
+The earlier you give up smoking in pregnancy, the more likely it is that these will apply to you and your baby.

 - You will reduce your baby’s risk of stillbirth.
-Smoking while pregnant is the number one risk factor for stillbirth!
+Smoking while pregnant is the biggest risk factor for stillbirth.

 - Your baby is more likely to be a healthy weight at birth.

-- You will reduce your baby’s risk of cot death (sudden infant death syndrome).
-Smoking while pregnant is the number one risk factor for babies to die unexpectedly after birth.
-Around one in three babies’ lives could be saved from sudden infant death if parents didn’t smoke.
+- You will reduce your baby’s risk of sudden infant death syndrome (SIDS).
+Smoking while pregnant is the biggest risk factor for babies to die unexpectedly after birth.
+Around 1 in 3 babies’ lives could be saved from sudden infant death if parents didn’t smoke.

 - Your child will have a lower risk of health problems, such as asthma and lung infections.
-Poisons and chemicals in smoke damage the unborn baby’s lungs and this has implications through their life.
+Poisons and chemicals in smoke can damage your unborn baby’s lungs, which can affect them throughout their life.

-- Your child is less likely to become a smoker and live longer.
-Non-smokers live ten years longer than smokers on average.
+- Your child is less likely to become a smoker and more likely to live longer.
+On average, non-smokers live 10 years longer than smokers.

 - You'll be less stressed.
-Smokers suffer nicotine withdrawal symptoms, such as depression and anxiety, every time their nicotine levels get too low.
+Smokers suffer nicotine withdrawal symptoms every time their nicotine levels get too low.
+This is why they feel the urge to smoke.

 - Your home will smell fresher.